 After leaving Apalachicola, we continued our drive along Highway 98, intending to spend part of the day at Port St. Joe and Mexico Beach.
 This is a working class town that has seen significant growth in recent years through its efforts to attract tourist.
 The Marina, downtown shops and a few restaurants provide entertainment for guests, but the main attraction is the beach.
-Unfortunately, the beach that I recall from my youth looked nothing like the one we saw this day.
-The usually clear, blue waters had a reddish/brown stain that was not at all inviting.
-We were told that this happens on occasion, depending on heavy rains and run-off from the bay.
-There were families swimming in the tea like waters, but I could not bring myself to enter, or even to take a picture.
-Gratefully, the water is not always brown, but it is disheartening to those who need to make vacation plans in advance.
+Mexico Beach is not stylish and sophisticated like the beaches along 30A, but it has a charm of its own.
+Families gather here, my family gathered here, for many summers during my childhood.
+We still return to reconnect and tell stories of days past.

-Cape San Blas, which is a seventeen minute drive away, salvaged our day.
+Cape San Blas, which is a seventeen minute drive away, is an added bonus to this destination.
 Depart from Highway 98 at 30A to take this scenic drive to St. Joseph Peninsula State Park.
 With the inviting Bay on one side and the Gulf of Mexico on the other, this is paradise found.

 Cape San Blas has rental homes available, but to experience this little strip of land with the sea on one side and the bay on the other properly, you will want to visit St. Joseph Peninsula State Park with a tent, an RV, or just stay in one of the seven cabins they have available.
 This is truly the best of all worlds, with sunrise on the Bay, sunset on the ocean and easy living in between.
 With Port St. Joe and its great restaurants, marina and shopping just 17 beautiful minutes away you cannot go wrong.